fuxi-de/solid-json/README.md

 Simple SPA written in [Solid](https://solidjs.com) that allows to fetch JSON from a remote ressource.
 Will render it correctly indented and let you explore it in the sense of returning the `value` and `path` of a given property when clicking on its key.

+Test it by pasting a URL that returns valid JSON into the respective input on the left side.

 ## Commands

 install dependencies: